LukeLabrie/msrDynamics/README.md

 molten salt reactor (MSR) systems in mind (see [Singh et al](https://www.sciencedirect.com/science/article/pii/S030645491730381X)), but can be extended to other fission and/or thermal hydraulic systems.
 The goal of this package is to streamline the implemetation of such nodal models for more complex systems, where direct handling of the equations can become cumbersome.

-Comparison of results generated with `msrDynamics` against similar work by [Singh et al.](https://doi.org/10.1016/j.anucene.2017.10.047)
+Comparison of results from the [Molten Salt Reactor Experiment](https://en.wikipedia.org/wiki/Molten-Salt_Reactor_Experiment) (MSRE) generated with `msrDynamics` against experimental data, and similar work by [Singh et al.](https://doi.org/10.1016/j.anucene.2017.10.047)
  ![](figures/step_insertion_5MW.png)